Reliable Agglomerative Clustering: Reliable Agglomerative Clustering

-where $ \mathbf m_{C_p}$ denotes the centroid vector of cluster $C_p$.
-Hence, the \emph{Ward} method also at each step combines the two clusters with a minimal distance, where the inter-cluster distances are defined as the distances between the cluster means normalized by a function of the size of the clusters.
+Thus, the \emph{Ward} method also at each step combines the two clusters with a minimal distance, where the inter-cluster distances are defined as the distances between the cluster means normalized by a function of the size of the clusters.